dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 You will need to do the following:

 * Prepare a USB boot disk for MacOS 13.x installation.
 The easiest way is on a real Mac, although gibMacOS may work for you as well.
 To follow the much easier Real Mac path, read https://support.apple.com/en-us/HT201372 and follow the directions for MacOS, including the terminal command to write the download to the USB stick.
 You'll want to format the USB as HFS+ format, GUID.
+TINU also can make a bootable USB stick...
 * Download EFIAgent (https://github.com/headkaze/EFI-Agent) and mount the EFI (ESP) partition for the USB stick you just made.
 Using EFIAgent again, "open" the EFI partition so it shows on the Mac desktop.
 Note that EFI partitions are typically GRAY in color in EFIAgent.
 To find EFIAgent, locate the new icon in the upper right clock area that looks like a circular pie.  ![Screen Shot 2021-09-25 at 7 22 44 PM](https://user-images.githubusercontent.com/4536776/134790066-27597b9e-a37f-47e0-87f5-d3ebbc2af59f.png)

  >>  Remember this process for any future EFI partitions you must mount; this is a common procedure.